asherikov/wshandler/README.md

 <https://github.com/dirk-thomas/vcstool> (now
 <https://github.com/ros-infrastructure/vcs2l>),
 <https://github.com/ErickKramer/ripvcs/>, and discontinued
 <https://github.com/vcstools/wstool>.
+It is also conceptually similar to
+<https://github.com/jacebrowning/gitman>, which comes from a different
+(non-ROS) background.

-A workspace is a directory containing a
-set of packages (typically git repositories) under development, see
+A workspace is a directory containing a set of packages (typically git repositories) under development, see
 <https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html>
 or <http://wiki.ros.org/catkin/workspaces> for more information.